 Utilizing a customer engagement platform can help you gauge these shifts.
 If your data approach isn’t robust, these transformative patterns might go unnoticed.

 Leveraging customer engagement software allows you to delve deeper into how these behaviors are evolving and gauge the effectiveness of your responses to these shifts.
 Before diving into data analysis and generating reports, consider the potential adjustments needed in your data collection and usage methodologies due to these changing circumstances.

 Outlined below are five pivotal ways the pandemic has altered customer behavior and insights on refining your strategy with the help of customer engagement solutions.

 What are the major changes in customer behavior?

 The coronavirus pandemic and lockdown has done something in a period of few weeks that no amount of advertising and marketing could do in years.

 A baby boomer now buys her medicines online and an Indian housewife purchases vegetables online instead of handpicking them from a local vendor.
-2020 saw some drastic changes in the customer behavior.

 We cannot claim whether these changes are permanent, but marketers cannot afford to ignore them or just wait and watch before redesigning their marketing strategies.

 According to McKinsey’s consumer sentiment survey, consumers across the globe have responded to the corona crisis and its associated disruption to normal consumer behaviors by trying different shopping behaviors.
 They also express a high intent (65 percent or more) to incorporate these behaviors going forward.